Skip to main content

 There are four phases of Medicare Part D coverage you may enter in a plan year.
 What you pay for covered prescriptions may change as you move through the phases.
 Coverage phases do not affect monthly premium amounts.

-2. The initial coverage phase — This is the phase after you have met your deductible (if it applies) and before your total drug costs have reached the initial coverage limit.
-Total drug costs include what you and your plan have paid for covered prescription drugs.
+2. The initial coverage phase — This is the phase after you have met your deductible (if it applies) and before your total drug costs have reached the initial coverage limit amount (up to $5,030 in 2024).
+In this phase, you pay a copayment or coinsurance for each covered prescription you fill until your total drug costs reach the initial coverage limit.

-3. The coverage gap phase — The coverage gap is also called the “donut hole.”
-It begins after the total amount spent by you and your drug plan on covered prescription drugs reaches the initial coverage limit.
-In this phase, you’ll pay no more than 25% of the cost for covered brand-name or generic prescription drugs.
-This phase ends when you have spent enough to qualify for catastrophic coverage.
-Some people will never enter the coverage gap because their drug costs won’t be high enough.
+3. The coverage gap phase (donut hole) —This begins after your total drug costs for covered prescription drugs reaches the initial coverage limit amount (up to $5,030 in 2024).
+In this phase, you’ll pay no more than 25% of the cost for covered brand or generic prescription drugs.
+This phase ends when you have spent enough to qualify for catastrophic coverage ($8,000 in 2024).

 • Both generic and brand drugs are covered under Part D. Visit our formulary FAQ page to learn more.